qodeone/uikitty-site/docs/pages/installation.md

 npm run watch
 ```

 The compiled `dist` folder now contains additional files which are not checked in by default.
-The build task will create even more additional files if you have added a [custom UIkit theme](theme.md).
+The build task will create even more additional files if you have added a [custom UIkitty theme](theme.md).

 ```html
 /dist/css